PLANNING FOR YOUR OVERLAND TRIP

 PEOPLE YOU MEET

 They will become your major source of information and many have also become friends for life and are stopover points while exploring the world.
 They can also change the way you perceive the world.
-You vision adjusts regarding the news as it is presented in your home country, foreign aid and/or if it is making life better for those who need it most.
+You vision adjusts regarding the news when it is presented in your home country, foreign aid and/or if it is making life better for those who need it most.

 OVERLAND ROUTES